bryanlai00/bryanlai00.github.io/info.md

 About Me
 </div>
 <div class="card-body">
 I'm a front and back-end web developer.
 Throughout my CS Journey, I have become familiar with a multitude of programming languages including Ruby on Rails, Java, Python, and Javascript.
-I am also proficient in HTML, CSS, Git.
+I am also proficient in HTML, CSS and Git.
 <br>
 <br>
-Currently, I attend Stuyvesant High School and am planning to major in Computer Science while in college to earn my Bachelor's Degree.
+Currently, I attend Stony Brook University majoring in both Computer Science and Applied Math and Sciences.
+In addition to this, I am looking for CS internships/jobs, so if you wish to contact me regarding this, please do!
 </div>
 </div>